DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

 Following the breadcrumbs in the code is a common approach to understanding the functionality and flow of an application.
 We've discovered an API endpoint `/api/admin/scrape/create` called when clicking the "Add Job" button.
 Inspecting the button or examining the Docker container's logs can provide insights into the API interactions.

 ![Using the Inspect functionality in Firefox, clicking on the `event`, looking for the API call](/img/Hacking_the_Modern_Stack/Untitled%208.png)

-Using the Inspect functionality in Firefox, clicking on the `event`, looking for the API call
+*Using the Inspect functionality in Firefox, clicking on the `event`, looking for the API call.*

 Looking at the code for the `/admin/scrape/create` in the `[routes.py](http://routes.py)` file, we can see a function `create_job_queue(urls, job_title)`: